c-read/bamboo_auto/README.md

   - npm install selenium <br>
   <br>

-Chrome Webdriver is also required and can be found (https://chromedriver.storage.googleapis.com/index.html?path=107.0.5304.62/). <br>
+Chrome Webdriver is also required and can be found [here](https://chromedriver.storage.googleapis.com/index.html?path=107.0.5304.62/). <br>
 You made need to add this .exe file to your system path

+ # File Setup

  create the following files with the relevant credentials stored:

   - bambooe.txt - email